shainisan/age-predictions-from-eeg/README.md

 ## Running the MNE-BIDS Pipeline

 The MNE-BIDS Pipeline is a powerful tool for processing and analyzing M/EEG data.
 It leverages the Brain Imaging Data Structure (BIDS) standard to ensure that the structure of the data and metadata is consistent and in a format that's accessible for further analysis.
-The pipeline takes raw EEG data as input and processes it through various stages including filtering, artifact rejection, epoching, and more.
+The pipeline takes raw EEG data as input, and processes it through various stages including filtering, artifact rejection, epoching, and more, to produce preprocessed data ready for feature extraction and modeling.

 Install required dependencies first: